likhit99/teched2025-AD168/exercises/ex3/README.md

 # Intelligent Approval Recommendations

-In this exercise we will see how **Intelligent Recommendation Capability** of **SAP Build Process Automation** assist users in making decision to approve or reject specific tasks.<br>
+In this exercise we will see how **Intelligent Recommendation** feature of **Process Automation** capability of **SAP Build** assist users in making decision to approve or reject specific tasks.<br>

 # Context
-**Intelligent recommendation** in SAP Build Process Automation help users make informed decisions on tasks.
+**Intelligent recommendation** in Process Automation help users make informed decisions on tasks.
 These recommendations are powered by a trained AI model that analyzes task details and generates a confidence level (a numeric value indicating the likelihood of a correct decision).
 Users can view this confidence level for each assigned task, allowing them to assess the AI's suggestion and confidently proceed with their approval or rejection actions.

 ## Details of tenant and login
 <ul>